malikashish8/malikashish8.github.io/_posts/2019-02-12-Storing-Secrets-in-Jenkins.md

 </com.cloudbees.plugins.credentials.impl.UsernamePasswordCredentialsImpl>
 ```

-Jenkins provide a handy utility at `/script` of the URL that can be used to decrypt passwords with the following script:
+Jenkins provides a handy utility at `/script` of the URL that can be used to decrypt passwords with the following script:
 ```
 encryptedPassword = '{AQAAABAAAAAQom3LN7ei0wdm9cdOlGOa4GxDHzpndn0BUPeI4biARto=}'
 passwd = hudson.util.Secret.decrypt(encryptedPassword)
 println(passwd)
 ```
 ![](/assets/images/storing-secrets-in-jenkins/jenkins_script.png)

+__Summing it up__, it is not safe to assume that secrets entered in Jenkins will not be disclosed.
+Any user that can use a secret in a build can decode and see it.
+All users that can SSH into Jenkins master node can decript all secrets using `/script` utility if they can login to Jenkins Web UI.
-### Management Issues with Hardcoding Credentials
+## Management Issues with Hardcoding Credentials

-It is managable to embed credentials in the build when you are solely managing a few builds.
-However, such an approach is not optimal when a team of users work on a number of build pipelines.
-Problems such as credential sharing, credential rotation and automation of builds call for a better approach to credential management.
+As we saw above, the principle of least privilege cannot be effectively employed when just using Jenkins Credentials Plugin.
+There has to be a better solution for auditable credential sharing within team, credential rotation and automatic build provisioning.
 This is solved by a number of credential management products such as [Hashicorp Vault](https://www.vaultproject.io/), [Cyberark Vault](https://www.cyberark.com/products/privileged-account-security-solution/enterprise-password-vault/) and [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/).
 Some open source products like [CredStash](https://github.com/fugue/credstash) for AWS help with credential management.